 - National Cancer Institute’s Office of Cancer Centers

 - American Society of Clinical Oncology’s Cancer.Net Cancer Specific Resources

 3. Your oncologist (or other doctor) probably isn’t enough.

 Build an integrative team.
 Integrative and functional medicine practitioners treat your whole body, not just the symptoms.
 How do they do that?
 With dietary recommendations, targeted supplements, IVs, stress management tips and other integrative therapies that improve your overall well-being, including boosting your immune system.

 How to find an integrative MD: Check out the directories below.
 Again, network your butt off.
 Ask around and interview the prospective healing candidates—that’s right, they work for you.

 4. Reduce inflammation.
 Eat plants.

 In a nutshell: Embrace gorgeous greens, beans, legumes, nuts, seeds, whole grains, sea veggies, fruits and vegetables galore.
-Crowd out inflammatory, hormone-filled animal products (even when organic) by filling your plate with plant-strong whole foods.
-And while you’re at it, dump the processed white stuff, especially sugar (it feeds cancer).
+Crowd out inflammatory, hormone-filled dairy and other animal products (even organic) by filling your plate with plant-strong, whole foods.
+And while you’re at it, dump the processed white stuff, especially sugar (it feeds cancer and other bullshit).
 Speaking of sugar, choose low-glycemic fruits and desserts.
-If you’re not interested in going full tilt vegan, make plants your main dish and animal products the side dish.
-Reduce your consumption to 2-3 times per week and avoid factory farm products at all costs.
-For delicious recipes, check out our recipe section at Kriscarr.com and Crazy Sexy Kitchen.
+If you’re not interested in going full tilt vegan, make plants your main dish and think of everything else as a condiment.
+If you don’t ditch animal products, reduce your consumption to 2-3 times per week and avoid factory farm products at all costs.
+For delicious recipes, check out our recipe section at Kriscarr.com, Crazy Sexy Juice and Crazy Sexy Kitchen.

 5. Juice your ass off.
 Not sugary juices.